 Step One: Get Great Quarterback Play

 Notre Dame is going from the DeShone Kizer vs. Malik Zaire question at the beginning of last season, to hoping untested dual-threat option Brandon Wimbush is ready for primetime.
-If he’s not the guy, star recruit Avery Davis might need to be ready, or it’ll be some option from out of left field.
+If he’s not the guy – even though he looks like he’s about to be fantastic – star recruit Avery Davis might need to be ready, or it’ll be some option from out of left field.

 Step Two: Win Every Close Game

 The 2015 team was terrific, but it also had a knock of pulling games out of the fire with four wins by eight points or fewer, while hanging close with special Clemson and Stanford teams in tight losses.